Last Updated on July 16, 2022

 You can forego the first two comment lines if you want, but the compiler directive is required in all scripts.

 Line 5 is a declaration.
-This is where you specify if you are creating an indicator which is also known as a study.
+This is where you specify if you are creating an indicator.

-The alternative is to create a strategy, but we will start with the study.
+The alternative is to create a strategy, but we will start with the indicator.

-The second part of Line 5, in quotation marks, is the name that we will assign for this particular study.
+The second part of Line 5, in quotation marks, is the name that we will assign for this particular indicator.
 The default is My Script.

 Line 6 contains the plot command.
 As you may have guessed, this tells TradingView to plot a specific variable.